 Use Virtual Desktop in Windows 10

-With the help of Virtual Desktop feature, one can add a unlimited number of desktops and manage tasks better.
+With the help of the Virtual Desktop feature, one can add an unlimited number of desktops and manage tasks better.
 For example, one can open all editor programs in one virtual desktop and have music, photos, etc. in the other.
 This way a person can logically separate the tasks based on its nature and simultaneously switch between them.

 To close the current virtual desktop use Win+Ctrl+F4.
 Win+Ctrl+ Arrows will help you navigate between your virtual desktops.

 If you have opened multiple virtual desktops on your PC, you might want to close a few or all of the opened desktops.
 Remember, the programs opened in a particular desktop are grouped underneath it.
 If you wish to close any of the virtual desktops, simply click on “Task View” button in the taskbar which opens up all the active desktops, hit on the “close” button to terminate that particular desktop as shown in the image.

 This closes the intended virtual desktop, and all the open programs on that particular desktop will be moved to its neighboring desktop merging with the existing opened programs.
 In short, you cannot terminate all the opened programs in a desktop by simply closing the desktop – the created desktops are virtual in nature and help you organize the opened programs in a cleaner way.
 You will have to individually close the programs even after killing a virtual desktop.

 - To add a new desktop, click the task view button on your taskbar and click the “new desktop” button.

 - There’s no limit to how many desktops you can create.

 - The top part of this view shows previews of the windows you have open, just like Alt+Tab.
 However, the task view also filters this list when you create virtual desktops, so only the relevant windows appear.

 - Under that, you will find the list of desktops you have opened.
 The labels along with accurate previews make it easy to find what you want to switch to.